 Americans do, on average, more than 400 loads of laundry each year.
 Since buying a home is a big investment, buyers want to be able to do that laundry in their home.

 Today's buyers are looking for a specific room dedicated to laundry chores.
 And they want it to be functional and attractive.

 In a recently released survey of 3, 682 home buyers "What Home Buyers Really Want" conducted by the National Association of Home Builders (NAHB), 93 percent state that they want a laundry room.

 Of those who wanted a laundry room, 57 percent considered it essential and would not buy a home that didn’t have one.
-Chalk up the need for a convenient laundry room to our busy lives and the need to multi-task.
+Chalk up the need for a convenient laundry room to our busy lives and the need to multitask.
 Finding time to head to a laundromat or community laundry room is difficult.

 As a major area of energy consumption—water and electricity or gas—laundry appliances are an important feature.

 Location, Location, Location

 Clearly, having a laundry room is a top priority when buying or building a home.
 Now, where do you want that laundry room?

-According to the National Association of Home Builders in a survey of new home buyers:
+According to the NAHB in a survey of new home buyers:

 - 37 percent prefer a laundry room near the bedrooms.